shakebugs/shake-docs/docs/android/ui-inspect.md

 UI inspect is enabled by default but can be disabled by calling `Shake.getReportConfiguration().setEnableMeasureMode(false)` before `Shake.start()`.

 This invocation event will create the floating button on top of your app's UI which users can clearly see at all times.This button can be dragged to a more suitable position.
 When the button is pressed the view and it's children will have outlines drawn around them.
-I the element is pressed it will be selected and the following elements will be shown:
+If one of the views is pressed it will be selected and the following elements will be shown:

 1. A border around the view
 2. Alignement guides on each side of the view